Romanian Red Cross

-The Romanian Red Cross (CRR), also known as the National Society of Red Cross from Romania (Societatea Naționalǎ de Cruce Roșie din România), is a volunteer-led, humanitarian organization that provides emergency assistance, disaster relief and education inside Romania.
+The Romanian Red Cross (Crucea Roșie Română, CRR), also known as the National Society of Red Cross from Romania (Societatea Națională de Cruce Roșie din România), is a volunteer-led, humanitarian organization that provides emergency assistance, disaster relief and education inside Romania.
 It is the designated national affiliate of the International Federation of Red Cross and Red Crescent Societies.

 History of the RNRC

 Establishment and early history

 Romania became a signatory to the First Geneva Convention of 1864 and ratified it in 1874.
 Two years later, on July 4, 1876, the Romanian Red Cross Society was founded in Romania and began work in the present headquarters of the Colțea Hospital in Bucharest.

 Among the signatories of the founding document of the Romanian Red Cross, there were important personalities of the time, such as: Nicolae Cretzulescu, George Gr.
 Cantacuzino, C.A.
 Rosetti, Ion Ghica, Dimitrie Sturza, Gr.
 G. Cantacuzino and Dr. Carol Davila.

 The first president of the Romanian Red Cross was Prince Dimitrie Ghica, between 1876 and 1897.

 In less than three weeks after the establishment, on July 20, 1876, the first Romanian Red Cross ambulance went on a humanitarian mission on the Serbian-Turkish front, south of the Danube.
 On the basis of solidarity that unites National Societies, the first mission of the Romanian Red Cross was meant to provide medical help to wounded soldiers, regardless of belligerent state tp which they belonged.